 Chapter 13 bankruptcy filings accounted for 27 percent of filings.
 Chapter 13 is an area of law that allows for people with large assets‚ such as a home‚ to make reasonable monthly payments in order to keep their house and pay off most of their debt.

 Some people may believe that creditors opening up more lines of credit for consumers is a good thing‚ but it can only lead to these predatory lenders seeking high-interest rate loans that cripple consumers.
 Seek the help that doesn’t include falling deeper into debt.
-Consulting with a Los Angeles Bankruptcy Lawyer today can help solve your debt problems to give you a new beginning.
+Consulting with a Woodland Hills Bankruptcy Lawyer today can help solve your debt problems to give you a new beginning.

-If you need to speak with a bankruptcy attorney in Los Angeles‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.
+If you need to speak with a bankruptcy attorney in Woodland Hills‚ Encino or Glendale‚ contact Cal West Law at (818) 446-1334 for a free consultation.